renjithmadhavan/data-science-portfolio/_posts/articles/2016-12-17-WNV-BlogPost.md

 ## A further look at mosquito number distribution

-In order to get a better estimate of mosquito counts, I next wanted to go back and examine the distribution of the Mosquito counts a bit further.
+To get a better estimate of mosquito counts, I next wanted to go back and examine the distribution of the Mosquito counts a bit further.
 The total number with each observation is capped between 1 and 50 mosquitoes.
 Since there are several rows of data for each trap/date combination when one trap has the full 50 mosquitos, this is likely how the mosquitos are split up for testing.
 Mosquitoes are collected in the traps and split up into groups with no more than 50 mosquitos, recorded for Species and then tested for WNV.
 To help correct for this, I added up all of the multiple observations per trap to This distribution is not at all near normal or gaussian, as you can see by the histograms below, and instead resembles a Poisson distribution with no zeros and a cap at 50.
 Compare the QQplots of Normal and Poisson ($\lambda = 12.8$) distributions against log2 transformed number of mosquitos.

 {% highlight r %}